Richard Kuklinski: Personal life

-According to Kuklinski, his father Stanley was a violent alcoholic who beat his children regularly and sometimes beat his wife.
-Stanley abandoned the family while Richard was still a child, but returned periodically, usually drunk, and his returns were often followed by more beatings for Richard.
-Anna Kuklinski reportedly was also often abusive.
+Anna reportedly was often abusive too.
 She would beat Richard with broom handles (sometimes breaking the handle on his body during the assaults) and other household objects.
-He recalled an incident during his pre-teen years when his mother attempted to kill his father Stanley with a kitchen knife.
-Anna was a zealous Catholic and believed that stern discipline should be accompanied by a strict religious upbringing.
-Richard, therefore, was raised in the Roman Catholic Church and served as an altar boy.
-Kuklinski later rejected Catholicism.
-He regarded his mother as a "cancer" who destroyed everything she touched.
+He recalled an incident during his pre-teen years when his mother attempted to kill his father with a kitchen knife.
+Anna was a zealous Catholic and believed that stern discipline should be accompanied by a strict religious upbringing so Richard was raised in the Roman Catholic Church and served as an altar boy.
+Kuklinski later rejected Catholicism and regarded his mother as a "cancer" who destroyed everything she touched.
+Kuklinski and his first wife, Linda, had two sons, Richard Jr. and David.
+While working for a trucking company, he met Barbara Pedrici, a secretary at the same firm.
+Richard and Linda divorced, and he married Barbara in September 1961 and had two daughters, Merrick and Christin, and a son, Dwayne.

-Kuklinski had three siblings.
-Kuklinski's brother Joseph was convicted in 1970 of raping a 12-year-old girl and murdering her by throwing her and her dog off the top of a five-story building.
-When asked about his brother's crimes, Kuklinski replied: "We come from the same father."